remisbaima/dependabot-clone-with-maven/README.md

 ```

 #### Tip
-You could setup your CICD pipeline to always run this profile whenever e.g. a `feature` branch is created
+You could setup your CICD pipeline to build using this profile whenever e.g. a `feature` branch is created

 ## License